“Is he awake?” McNaught asked.

 I nodded.
 “There isn’t much for me to say.
 Everything happened so quickly.”
 I did the best I could recounting what had happened.
 Unlike the fight in the alley, I’d been keyed in the entire time.
 I thought the memories would fade after ignoring them for so long, but once I unlocked the prison I’d kept them in, they swelled to the surface in such detail that I longed to push them back into their cage.

-“And after Haydar pulled your father from the flames?”
-McNaught asked.
+“What happened after Haydar pulled your father from the flames?”

 “John fainted.
 I thought he’d died, and…” I shuddered, feeling another scream building.
 “But Adnan assured me he still breathed.
 Henry went into shock, I think.
 He fell to his knees beside my father’s corpse and sat there staring at it until the surgeon arrived.”

-“And all your father said was that he had someone’s word that the caricature was real?”
+“And all your father really said was that he had someone’s word that the caricature was real?”

 “That’s all there was time for.
 He was highly agitated when I arrived.”
 I glanced at the bedroom door.
 “I think John must have spent the previous hour goading him.”